-If you have pain in your low back when you bend your back, you may have lumbar disc and dural inflammation.
-If pain travels to your leg when you move your back, you may have nerve root inflammation.
+If you have pain in your low back when you move your back, you may have lumbar disc and dural inflammation.
+If pain travels to your leg when you bend your back, you may have nerve root inflammation.

 Common tests such as MRIs can show disc bulges and nerve root compression, but may not show a torn and leaking disc.
 A lumbar epidural injection may provide relief if disc problems, or dural, or nerve root inflammation are causing your pain.
+A selective nerve root block can help determine if a specific nerve root is causing your pain.